renefb/scikit-wannabe/README.md

 # scikit-wannabe

-A collection of algorithms written with learning purposes in a scikit-like fashion
+Some code tring to cover the main Data Science / Machine Learning Algorithms in a scikit-like fashion.